The IFISA (P2P ISA) Guide

 What are the risks of using IFISAs?

 The risks of using IFISAs for your P2P lending are fairly small:

 - You don't know if the costs will change after you move your money in.
 (You have a right to leave without exit charges in that case, provided you let the ISA provider know swiftly.
 If they try to charge you, get the powerful Financial Ombudsman Service to put it right for you.)

 - Laws and taxes regarding ISAs might change out of your favour.
 However, since you can get your money out of ISAs relatively easily, you might still have a chance to pull out before a negative change takes effect.

 Read more on taxes: The P2P Pensions Guide Page.

 *Commission and impartial research: our service is free to you.
 We already show dozens of P2P lending companies in our accurate comparison tables and we keep adding more as soon as they provide us with enough details.
-We receive compensation from Crowd2Fund, HNW Lending, Landbay, LendingCrowd, Lending Works, and Rebuildingsociety, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
+We receive compensation from Crowd2Fund, HNW Lending, Landbay, LendingCrowd, Lending Works, Rebuildingsociety and Relendex, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.